Setting standards for future growth

 - AHTA Intern Evaluation Form

 - AHTA Horticultural Therapy Internship Handbook June 1, 2013

 - List of current facilities offering internships

-Revised internship requirements will go into effect on June 1, 2013.
-If you are pursuing professional registration and plan to begin an internship on June 1, 2013 or later, be sure to review the AHTA Internship Handbook.
+Revised internship requirements went into effect on June 1, 2013.
+If you are pursuing professional registration and began an internship on June 1, 2013 or later, be sure to review the AHTA Internship Handbook.
 The Handbook provides a full explanation of the revisions.
-Registration applicants who complete an internship prior to June 1, 2013, will be evaluated under current AHTA Internship Guidelines.
+Registration applicants who completed an internship prior to June 1, 2013, will be evaluated under current AHTA Internship Guidelines.
 Please contact the AHTA with any questions: email@example.com or call 610-992-0002.

 New core curriculum requirements for professional registration go into effect on October 1, 2013.
 Be sure to review the new requirements if you plan to apply for professional registration after October 1, 2013.